-The JW Marriott is all to reach a new pinnacle of success as it gears up for the title of world’s tallest hotel and landmark of global business hub thanks to the 1,608-room JW Marriott Marquis Dubai.
-Rising up to 355 meters (1,164 feet), the JW Marriott Marquis Dubai will be the “tallest dedicated hotel building in the world” and is a mere 26 meters shorter than New York’s Empire State Building.
-The luxury hotel will be open to guests in the last quarter of the year and will be launched in two phases.
-The first phase will feature 807 rooms and a large number restaurants and lounges.
+The JW Marriott is all to reach a new pinnacle of success as it gears up for the title of the world’s tallest hotel and landmark of global business hub thanks to the 1,608-room JW Marriott Marquis Dubai.
+Rising to 355 meters (1,164 feet), the JW Marriott Marquis Dubai will be the “tallest dedicated hotel building in the world” and is a mere 26 meters shorter than New York’s Empire State Building.
+The luxury hotel will be open to guests in the last quarter of the year and launched in two phases.
+The first phase will feature 807 rooms and a large number of restaurants and lounges.

 Dubai, UAE – A symbol of Dubai’s resurgence and its growing importance at the centre of the global business crossroads will emerge later this year when the 1,608-room JW Marriott Marquis Dubai opens its doors to guests in Q4 this year.
 [See additional photos below.]
 A stunning addition to Marriott International’s JW Marriott world-class luxury hotel brand, the JW Marriott Marquis Dubai will open in two phases, with the first section featuring 807 rooms and numerous restaurants and lounges.
 At a height of 355 meters (1,164 feet), the JW Marriott Marquis Dubai is the tallest dedicated hotel building in the world and is just 26 meters (85 feet) shorter than the Empire State Building in New York.

-“The potential to cater for the growing needs of the global business community is huge and we believe the JW Marriott Marquis Dubai is uniquely placed in that regard,” said Rupprecht Queitsch, general manager.
-“The hotel will fill a long identified gap in the market where groups, meetings and conventions of up to 1,000 people can meet, sleep and dine under one roof, in one location.
-There are businesses of this size choosing various cities around the world in which to meet, but until now, Dubai has not had a single location of this size to accommodate this type of group.
+“The potential to cater for the growing needs of the global business community is huge, and we believe the JW Marriott Marquis Dubai is uniquely placed in that regard,” said Rupprecht Queitsch, general manager.
+“The hotel will fill a long identified gap in the market where groups, meetings, and conventions of up to 1,000 people can meet, sleep and dine under one roof, in one location.
+There are businesses of this size choosing various cities around the world to meet, but until now, Dubai has not had a single location of this size to accommodate this type of group.
 In simple terms, we will establish Dubai on the global conference market landscape.

 To give this market some context, the United States’ MICE segment, which will be one of the key targets of the JW Marriott Marquis Dubai team, contributes $106 billion to that country’s GDP – higher than automotive manufacturing ($78 billion), performing arts/spectator sports/museums ($71 billion) and information and data processing services ($76 billion).